Ruigoord

-Ruigoord ([ˈrœyx.oːrt]) is a village in the Houtrakpolder in the Dutch province of North Holland, situated within the municipality of Amsterdam.
+Ruigoord ([ˈrœyx.oːrt]) is a village in the Houtrak polder in North Holland, Netherlands, situated within the municipality of Amsterdam.
 Until the 1880s, it was an island in the IJ bay, which was turned into a polder.
 In the 1960s, the municipality planned to extend the Port of Amsterdam.
 From 1972 onwards squatters occupied buildings and started a free zone.
 After resisting eviction in 1997, the area was legalized in 2000.
-The village is nowadays partially closed in by the port, and lies about 8 km east of Haarlem.
+The village is nowadays partially closed in by the port, and lies about 8 km (5 miles) east of Haarlem.

-Harbour Project
+Harbour project

 In 1964, plans were drawn up by the municipality of Amsterdam to build the Africa Harbour for the petrochemical industry.
 The plan included the annexation of 600 ha of land belonging to Haarlemmerliede en Spaarnwoude, including the village of Ruigoord.
 Amsterdam immediately set out to acquire real estate in and around Ruigoord, and started to prepare the farmland for construction.

 In 1972, a group of artists squatted some abandoned houses.
 In 1973, Frank IJsselmuiden became mayor of Haarlemmerliede en Spaarnwoude, and wanted to put the annexation to a vote.
 The same evening, he received a call from Ferdinand Kranenburg, the Queen's Commissioner of North Holland who told him that annexation was a done deal and not open for discussion.
 A lengthy legal battle between Haarlemmerliede en Spaarnwoude on the one hand, and Amsterdam and the Province of North Holland on the other hand commenced.
 For strategic reasons, the squatters were encouraged to settle in Ruigoord.